slopezpereyra/slopezpereyra.github.io/_posts/2023-08-28-ToLoveMyWife.md

 this too much; for, even if you still desire the liberty to sleep with multiple people, nothing stops you from discussing it with your wife or husband and coming to some arrangement on the matter.
 I do not see why marriage should imply monogamy.
-This is at least superior to what seems to be the two natural
+This is at least superior to what seem to be the two natural
 alternatives: To cheat or, even worse, to grow resentful due to lacking a liberty which you would probably not even enjoy in any case.
-Many men blame marriage for a sexless, or at least a boring, sex life; but I suspect that almost always it is their incapacity to pose a difficult conversation, their cowardice in living up to their desires, which is to blame.
+Many men blame marriage for a sexless life, or at least a boring sex life; but I suspect that almost always it is their incapacity to pose a difficult conversation, their cowardice in living up to their desires, which is to blame.